alteryx/gh-action-ci/README.md

 # GitHub Action - CI

-A GitHub Action integrated with the GitHub REST API and CircleCI.
+A GitHub Action integrated with the GitHub and CircleCI API.

 ## Usage

-This GitHub Action provides tasks that interface with the GitHub REST API.
+This GitHub Action provides tasks that interface with the GitHub and CircleCI API.
 You can use these tasks to build workflows.
 In a workflow step, the task parameter must reference the task name, followed by any parameters.

 ```yaml
 steps: